 - Some people feel more comfortable with a kidney-belt.

-- A small back pack which can carry a 1L water bottle, wet weather gear and your valuable items such as passports, wallets, phones, cameras etc.
+- A small back pack which can carry a 1L water bottle, wet weather gear and your valuable items such as passports, wallets, phones, cameras etc. Also useful for storing your rubbish such as biscuit wrappers, empty water bottles etc.

 - A wide brimmed hat is far more sensible that a baseball cap.
 Nothing beats a sombrero!